Tips To Manage Anger And Aggression In Children

 - Teach them the age-old technique of breathing in and out

 - Encourage them to do more and more drawing and expressive writing

 Does your child retort every time you ask him/her to keep away his/her phone?
 When you ask your children about why they always want to be in their room, or why they are always stuck to their laptops and tabs, do they retaliate way too extremely?
 These are all instances of children who have short tempers and are extremely intolerant.
-If your children find it difficult to calm down; don't agree about their aggression; blame others for their actions; behave recklessly or talk, draw or write about violence; it's your turn to sit back and watch the behaviour closely.
-Your children need your to grow with a calmer and more positive personality.
+If your children find it difficult to calm down; don't agree about their aggression; blame others for their actions; behave recklessly or talk, draw or write about violence; it's your turn to sit back and watch the behavior closely.
+Your children need you to grow into a calmer and more positive person.

 Also read: Top 8 Quick Tips To Manage Temper Tantrums In Children

 Here are a few anger management tips for parents to help their children:

 Many children use aggression in the form of throwing or breaking things or get physically violent because they don't how to express their feelings.
 In families where both the parents are in full-time jobs, taking out the time to talk to children, or even have a meal together becomes difficult.
 Children spend most of the time with their domestic bits of help, or on their phones and laptops.
 Its time parents sit and talk to their children, about their schools, their friends, how their life is etc. Parents can turn most conversations into emotional ones and wait until children start responding in the same way.
 Once that happens, encourage them talk about his anger and the frustration they experience.
 Avoid disciplining them, as that might lead to them developing the habit of hiding their feelings.

 Also read: Expert Tips On How To Bond With Your Children?